tomekm01/SO2_projekt/README.md

 # Spacja Najeźdźcy

-This is a simple ASCII space invaders game implemented in Python using the curses library.
-The game is played in the terminal.
+This is a simple ASCII space invaders game implemented in Python using the curses library to present capabiliteis of multithreading.

 ## How to Play